 As a chance for applicants to dream big and think outside of the box, this grant will fund larger investments ranging from $15,000-$30,000 per grantee.
 The process for this grant opportunity will be more competitive and will require significant engagement and collaboration from grantees throughout the grant period.

 Strong proposals will present creative solutions to increase access to and participation in child nutrition programs.
+Priority will be given to proposals that offer solutions that could be scaled or replicated by other nutrition programs across Maine.
 We value equity and collaboration and will prioritize proposals that incorporate diverse voices and ideas, especially those of students, families, and traditionally marginalized communities.

 - Only one application per school administration unit or organization